6 Tips to help you comeback from injury as a runner

 Whether you’ve got a stress fracture in your foot, went over on your ankle or strained your calf, the same principals still apply.
 We need to take a step back from our training and figure out why we got injured in the first place.
 Were you doing too much too soon?
 Did you neglect to stretch before or after running?
 Or were you pushing too hard too often?

 So, how exactly do we comeback from injury and return to our running ways?
-Here are 5 tips to help you comeback from injury stronger than ever.
+Use these six tips to find out, helping you through the injury process.

 1. Rehab exercises